Cartels

 Lacan Circle Cartels are intended to facilitate research and study in the Freudian Field, and are registered with the NLS.
 To enquire about NLS cartel activity please contact the NLS Cartel Delegate Marina Frangiadaki.

 4 + one quartreplusone is the journal of NLS cartels.
-It is published regularly and the new edition, December 2023, is here
+It is published regularly and the latest edition, June 2024, is here

 Return to our home page here